-Derek Yush begins his first season as the throws coach at Alabama in 2018.
+Derek Yush begins his second season as the throws coach at Alabama in 2019.

-Yush comes to the Capstone from LSU, where he served in the same capacity from 2007-17.
-During his time in Baton Rouge, Yush coached Tiger throwers to 23 All-America honors and four individual national championships.
+Yush arrived at the Capstone from LSU, where he served in the same capacity from 2007-17.
+During his time in Baton Rouge, Yush coached Tiger throwers to 23 first team All-America honors and four individual national championships.
 His pupils also won 14 SEC championships and earned All-SEC honors 30 times while setting seven school records and two SEC Championships records.

 In his final season in Baton Rouge in 2017, Yush coached Rebekah Wales to a third All-America finish in the women's javelin at the NCAA Championships, making her the first three-time All-American in the event in LSU history.
 Yush also coached Johnnie Jackson to the NCAA weight throw championship during the indoor season and All-America honors outdoors in the hammer throw in 2017.

 The 2015 season closed the book on two of Yush's record-setting athletes - All-Americans Tori Bliss and Rodney Brown.

 Bliss ended her LSU career as an SEC champion and All-American, claiming the SEC indoor shot put championship and scoring in the event at the NCAA indoor and outdoor championships.
 Her final indoor season was highlighted by an SEC indoor meet record of 60-1 (18.31m) to win her first career conference shot put crown and an indoor personal best of 60-7 1/4 (18.47m) to finish as the NCAA indoor runner-up in the event.
 Her indoor PR ranked No. 8 all-time in NCAA history after the NCAA indoor meet.